-This natural compound is produced from amino acids in places like the liver, kidneys, and pancreas.
+This natural compound is produced from amino acids in organs such as the liver, kidneys, and pancreas.

 Creatine is stored mainly in the muscles to provide rapid energy during high-intensity exercise, making it the perfect pre-workout supplement for people who want to go harder for longer.

-But while it’s a great workout aid, it has also been linked to other health benefits like protecting against cognitive decline, or the fact it might just reduce the risk of certain cancers, and manage symptoms of long Covid.
+But while it’s a great workout aid, it's also linked to other supposed health benefits, such as protecting against cognitive decline and managing symptoms of long Covid.

 Advert